spanner/radiant-taggable-extension/README.md

 ## Status

-New and possibly fragile.
+New and still a bit of a moving target.
 The underlying code is fairly well broken-in and has been in production for a couple of years, but I've rearranged it quite drastically and the interface stuff is all new.

-Lots of functionality has been removed from this version so that I can refactor it.
-Some of that will appear in `paperclipped_taggable`, some in here, some in other extensions.
+Right now I'm busy working on the retrieval functions: getting back all the pages, images and other assets for a supplied set of tags.
+There will follow a set of examples that should make all this a lot more useable.

 There are basic tests now: not detailed but with reasonable coverage.
 Silly mistakes are getting less likely.